peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 icon: 🧠
 ---

 What’s the best way to write tests for your React application so that you can feel confident deploying it to production?
+What tools should you use and where should you focus your testing effort?
 This is something I’ve been pondering for a while now so I thought I’d share my thoughts on the subject.

 ### Tools
 For unit and integration tests, I like [react-testing-library](https://github.com/kentcdodds/react-testing-library) because its guiding principles encourage a black-box testing approach.
 By writing tests this way, you can easily refactor your code without breaking your tests.
 In contrast, [Enzyme](https://airbnb.io/enzyme/) has methods like [`setState`](https://airbnb.io/enzyme/docs/api/ReactWrapper/setState.html) and [`state`](https://airbnb.io/enzyme/docs/api/ReactWrapper/state.html) that might tempt you to test a component’s internal implementation.